 How To Help Your Symptoms Through Diet At Menopause

-If you are what you eat, is your diet helping or hindering you when dealing with menopause?
+If you are what you eat, is your diet helping or hindering you?

-I get to see a lot of health books and cookery books that have a healing approach.
-I have often been struck by how many really good ones about using the food we eat to heal many of our ills do seem to come out of Australia.
+I get to see a lot of health and cookery books that have a healing approach and often been struck by how many really good ones seem to come out of Australia.

-Maybe the outdoor life inspires this, and certainly healing nutrition and alternative remedies are very much part of the culture from the many good uses for Tea Tree Oil to Australian Bush Essences.
+Maybe the outdoor life inspires this, and it seems healing using nutrition and alternative remedies are very much part of the culture from the many good uses for Tea Tree Oil to Australian Bush Essences.

 Australian clinical nutritionist Sophie Manolas has some great dietary ideas for help with the common symptoms of menopause and I am happy to share them with you.